Sexual practices between men

-Gay sexual practices are sexual activities involving men who have sex with men (MSM), regardless of their sexual orientation or sexual identity.
-These practices can include anal sex, non-penetrative sex, and oral sex.
+Sexual activities involving men who have sex with men (MSM), regardless of their sexual orientation, can include oral sex, manual sex, anal sex and frot.
 Evidence shows that sex between men is significantly underreported in surveys.

 Behaviors

 Various sex positions may be performed during sexual activity between men.
 Evidence shows that sex between men is significantly underreported in surveys due to social desirability bias.

+A 2011 survey of 18,000 MSM showed that oral sex was most commonly practised, followed by mutual masturbation, with anal intercourse in third place."
+A 2011 survey by The Journal of Sexual Medicine found similar results for U.S. gay and bisexual men.
+Kissing a partner on the mouth (74.5%), oral sex (72.7%), and partnered masturbation (68.4%) were the three most common behaviors.
+The most common sexual act practiced, was holding their partner romantically, kissing partner on mouth, solo masturbation, mutual masturbation, and frotting."